Wishing Well School: Educating the Whole Child

 Third-grade students have a better capacity to understand their world, their relationship to the environment, and the natural rhythms that divide days, weeks and seasons.
 As a result, we introduce main lesson blocks that center on farming, housing and clothing, time and the calendar.
 There is also a special trip this year as the third grade spends a week together living on a beautiful farm, engaging in hands-on learning about agricultural practices, farm structures and, of course, farm animals.

-Our Inspire Specialty Program and Homeschool Enrichment students integrate with our full time students for subject lessons.
+Our Homeschool Enrichment students integrate with our full time students for subject lessons.
 Homeschool students come later in the morning and integrate with our full time students for the remainder of the day.
-The Inspire Specialty student’s day is from 9:30a.m.-2:30p.m., with the first hour, 9:30-10:30, being an optional time to meet with an Inspire teacher or collaborate with other homeschool families.
-At 10:30 the Homeschool Enrichment & Inspire Specialty students integrate with the full time students for snack time and recess.
+The Home School Enrichment student’s day is from 10:45a.m.-2:30p.m.
+The Homeschool Enrichment students integrate with the full time students for snack time and recess.
 The rest of the day is filled with age appropriate subject lessons, lunch and playtime.
 Aftercare is available until 5pm at an additional cost, $6/hour.

 The first, second and third grade child is so full of life and love of learning.
 We bring a rotation of subject lessons throughout the year that meet the growing changing needs of the child while taking into account each child’s learning pace.